gaelgthomas/prisma-postgresql-example/README.md

-# Prisma JS with PostgreSQL example
+# Prisma JS with PostgreSQL

 This repository aims to share a simple example of database management using [Prisma](https://www.prisma.io/) and a PostgreSQL database.